 They like a neutral soil pH, between 6.2 and 7.0.
 As short-lived plants, they are not heavy feeders, but adding organic matter will help keep them healthy and blooming.

 Snapdragons can be winter sown, meaning you can toss the seeds out in late fall or even on top of the snow, and most will germinate in the spring.

 However, Snapdragons are most often either started indoors, 8 to 10 weeks before the last frost date, grown from cuttings, or purchased as seedlings.
 When starting from seed, simply press the seed on the surface of the potting soil.
 Snapdragon seeds need light to germinate.

 Regular deadheading will keep your Snapdragons blooming longer.
 They won't need much care early in spring, but mulching to keep the soil cool and moist can help them handle summer better.

-Some of the taller varieties will need staking unless they are planted close enough to other plants to lean on them.
+Some taller varieties will need staking unless they are planted close enough to other plants to lean on them.

 Snapdragons are tender perennials and may die off in colder climates.
-If they do survive the winter, prune them back by about 1/3 to encourage new growth.
-Don't be too disappointed if they don't last long.
+If they survive the winter, prune them back by about 1/3 to encourage new growth.
+However, don't be too disappointed if they don't last long.
 Snapdragons tend to go downhill after their first year, and it's best to start fresh every year.
 Many varieties will self-seed and come back on their own, although they won't always look like the original plants you planted.